Thomas Weathers (Aleut)

 Mr. Weathers earned his undergraduate degree from Pomona College and his law degree from the University of the Pacific, McGeorge School of Law where he graduated Order of the Coif and “With Great Distinction” in the top 2% of his class.
 He also served on the law review.
 After law school graduation, Mr. Weathers clerked for a federal judge on the U.S. District Court for the Eastern District of Washington.

 After his clerkship, Mr. Weathers joined the San Francisco law firm of Long & Levit where he specialized in complex civil litigation in both state and federal courts.
 He then joined the Oakland law firm of Crosby, Heafey, Roach & May P.C. (now Reed Smith LLP) to continue his practice in complex civil litigation, with an emphasis on business, land use, eminent domain, construction, property tax, and Indian law matters.
-In 2003, he helped form Alexander, Berkey, Williams & Weathers LLP to focus his practice in Indian law.
+In 2003, he helped form Alexander, Berkey, Williams & Weathers LLP to focus his practice on Indian law.
 Mr. Weathers joined Vasquez Estrada & Conway LLP in 2012 to expand his practice, gain greater resources, and be closer to home.
-He formed his own law firm in 2015 but remains affiliated with VEC.
+He formed his own law firm in 2015.
+In 2020 he joined Monty White LLP as an “of counsel” while continuing to practice under his own firm.

-Mr. Weathers volunteers on the board of the San Rafael Little League and serves on the San Rafael Fire Commission and the California State Bar Council on Access and Fairness.
+Mr. Weathers volunteered for years on the board of the San Rafael Little League and serves on the San Rafael Fire Commission.
+He also served on the California State Bar Council on Access and Fairness.
 He is an active member of the Sangster Inn of Court and a former member of the Alameda County Bar Association East Bay Diversity Bar Coalition.
+He also currently serves as co-chair of the Marin County Bar Association Diversity Section.